eliasm12/WebTester/Readme.md

 * `management-ip`  you public ip address subnets , to allow SSH and HTTP Connection from them

 * `ami-id` go to the AWS console, and get the AMI ID you want for the specific region you are using

+### Terraform

+After that you can make `terraform init` and `terraform apply` to create the infrastructure in you AWS Account